webtoolsgroup/InstantWP/core/ReadMe/ReadMe-First-Windows.md

 ![](images/logo-top.png)

-# InstantWP ReadMe for macOS
+# InstantWP ReadMe for Windows

 Welcome to InstantWP!